bishoy2002/IT-1025-Bishoy/Lab6/readme.md

 A risk that comes with using the internet is cross-Site Scripting vulnerability.
 Cross-site scripting in a vulnerability in a website that allows an attacker to take advantage of the trust relationship you have with that site.
 This vulverability can cause a serious data theft and cybercrime risk.
 ## Internet Programming
 ### World Wide Web Consortium
 Tim Berners-Lee is a computer scientist that is best known for inventing the World Wide Web.
-He created W3C as a was
+He created W3C as a way to grow a community, and be able to provide great internet service.
 ### HTML5 and CSS

 ### HTML and XML

 ## Components of a URL